-So, how far have we come on the road to net zero in shipping?
+So, how far have we come on the road to net zero GHG emissions in shipping?
 And what can we expect in the years to come?

 Head of Decarbonisation for towage company Svitzer, Gareth Prowse, also spoke to the podcast and said that businesses should take their share of the responsibility for decarbonisation.
 He added that not preparing for what’s to come “is a business risk”.
 He said: “if we don’t do something to prepare now, we won’t be able to respond in the future when it becomes a much more acute issue, including through the regulatory structure”.

-What will it take for the maritime shipping industry to get to net zero?
+What will it take for the maritime shipping industry to get to net zero GHG emissions?

-According to the podcast’s guests, achieving net zero for the shipping industry requires progress on several fronts, including:
+According to the podcast’s guests, achieving net zero GHG emissions for the shipping industry requires progress on several fronts, including:

 - Improving energy efficiency onboard vessels

-- Scaling the production of green fuels to meet demand
+- Scaling the production of reduced GHG emissions fuels* to meet demand

 - Supporting first movers and fast followers